King Round Robin

 - If you at any point in the debate believe that your opponent has no routes to the ballot whatsoever i.e. a conceded theory shell, you can call TKO (Technical Knock Out).
 The round stops as soon as you call it.
 What this means is that if I believe that the opposing team has no routes to the ballot, I will give you a W30.
 However, if there are still any possible routes left, I will give you a L20.
 (TKOs are 1/1 in front of me rn)

 I average around a 28.
-Ways to get good speaks in front of me: be funny, go for the right things in later speeches, speak clearly, make CX interesting.
+Ways to get good speaks in front of me: go for the right things in later speeches and don't be bad.
 Getting a 30 is not impossible in front of me but very difficult (I've only ever given out three).
 I give speaks more on strategy and whether I think you deserve to break than on actual speaking skills.

 Because evidence ethics have become super iffy in PF, I will give you a full extra speaker point if you have disclosed all tags, cites, and text 15 mins before the round on the NDCA PF Wiki under your proper team, name, and side and show it to me.
 I want an email chain too, preferably with cut cards if I am judging you.